Steve Rammel: High school and college

 Rammel attended West Deptford High School in New Jersey where he played for the school's boys soccer team.
-He helped lead the team to two New Jersey state championships, being named the 1986 Parade Magazine's National High School Player of the Year.
+He helped lead the team to one New Jersey state championship, being named the 1986 Parade Magazine's National High School Player of the Year.

 After high school, Rammel attended and played soccer for The University of Connecticut from 1987 to 1989.
 He then transferred to Rutgers University where he played for its men's soccer team for the 1989 and 1990 seasons.
 In 1989, Rutgers went to the NCAA Final Four and, in Rammel's senior year, the team made it to the championship game where it lost in penalty kicks to UCLA.
 Rammel was selected as a first team All American his senior year and was second behind Ken Snow in the voting for the 1990 Hermann Trophy.
 Rammel finished his career with the Scarlet Knights with 44 goals in 86 games In 1991, he graduated with a Bachelor's degree in Economics.